Quentin Tarantino's unrealized projects: The Films of Rick Dalton

 In July 2021, Tarantino revealed that he had written most of a career book, recounting the filmography of the Once Upon a Time in Hollywood character Rick Dalton as if he had actually existed.
 It would include synopsis, critical quotes from the time, and recounting his film and television career through to 1988.
 It details every one of Dalton's appearances on episodic television, with most of them being real programs and episodes as opposed to fictional ones (such as Bounty Law).
+The book's working title is The Man Who Would Be McQueen: The Films of Rick Dalton or simply The Films of Rick Dalton.

-One such film that would be described would be the fictional vigilant movie The Fireman:
+One such film that would be described would be the fictional vigilante movie The Fireman: